 - The centre of Balmaha needs careful and focussed attention and future development should provide good connections between the various sites, helping to establish a strong sense of place and create a unified and cohesive village centre. - Striking an appropriate balance between visitor accommodation and housing is a key issue for Balmaha.
-Recent development proposals have focussed on providing visitor accommodation, with no new housing being built and some existing housing now being used as holiday homes.

-- In order to redress the balance, a site on Forestry Commission land is now formally identified for housing within the Local Development Plan, with potential also for workshop provision.
+Recent development proposals have focussed on providing visitor accommodation, with no new housing being built and some existing housing now being used as holiday homes. - In order to redress the balance, a site on Forestry Commission land is now formally identified for housing within the Local Development Plan, with potential also for workshop provision.
 In line with the local development plan housing policy for the small rural communities, this housing will be for affordable housing needs.
-Some open market housing will be supported where this is demonstrated as necessary to help fund the provision of affordable housing on site. [insert reference to Local Development Plan Housing Policy] - Land behind Montrose House, which benefits from planning consent for visitor accommodation, is also considered to be a potentially suitable housing site should additional land be required to help meet affordable housing needs over the longer term (and subject to access being confirmed). - More detailed design guidance for new development in Balmaha is contained within the current National Park Authority's Sustainable Design Guidance (this is being revised at present, but the advice is still relevant) here http://www.lochlomond-trossachs.org/images/stories/Planning/PDF/LocalPlan/Finalised%20Draft/Sustainability%20Guide%20ch3_4.pdf
+Some open market housing will be supported where this is demonstrated as necessary to help fund the provision of affordable housing on site. [insert reference to Local Development Plan Housing Policy] - Land behind Montrose House, which benefits from planning consent for visitor accommodation, is also considered to be a potentially suitable housing site should additional land be required to help meet affordable housing needs over the longer term (and subject to access being confirmed). - More detailed design guidance for new development in Balmaha is contained within Appendix 1.